OpsiClear/gsmod/docs/GPU_API_REFERENCE.md

 ### Radius Interpretation

-Filter radius is interpreted as a factor of scene size (matching CPU behavior):
+Filter radius is interpreted as **absolute radius in world units** (matching CPU behavior):
-- `radius=1.0` = half of max scene dimension
+- `radius=1.0` = 1.0 world units from center
-- `radius=0.5` = quarter of max scene dimension
+- `radius=5.0` = 5.0 world units from center
+- No scene bounds calculation needed
+- Choose radius based on your scene scale

 ## PipelineGPU (Unified)